Sexual Assault and Relationship Violence

 - Problems in their relationships

-- Avoiding memories, feelings, people, or places associated with your experience
+- Avoiding memories, feelings, people, or places associated with their experience

 In addition to on-campus counselors trained in trauma care, there are also therapists in the community who specialize in treating those who have experienced trauma.

 - YWCA Sexual Assault Support Services

-- Child and Family Services Sexual Abuse Treatment Services
+- Child and Family Services Sex Abuse Treatment Services

-- Child and Family Services Developing Options to Violence
+- Child and Family Services Developing Options to Violence/ Alternatives to Violence

 - Call (808) 932-7465 to speak to a counselor about other community referrals.